manu-chauhan/erav2/s21/README.md

   - Optimizer
   - grad clipping
   - cosine LR
+  - gradient accumulation

 - Ran training for 5000 steps on `input.txt` -> did not converge to < 0.09

-- Final run via DDP on cloud with 2 x RTX 4090 with Gradient accumulation, loss went below 0.09
+- Final run via DDP on cloud with 2 x RTX 4090 with Gradient accumulation, loss went below 0.09 around epoch 394